vibeRunner/scrapyard/README.md

 # scrapyard
 The results of messing around with Python.
+Tests, smaller projects that don't need to have distinct repository, silly ideas.
 (small note: In case you SOMEHOW would like to use my crappy code, feel free to do it.
 Just put my nick in the credits.)

 -----